top of page

 Have you taken the time to analyze your competitors’ A+ content?
 Are your images up to date, well focused and perhaps even a little festive?
 Is your copywriting clear, concise, informative and easy to understand?

 Revising A+ content doesn’t have to be arduous.
 But it does take time to develop a winning strategy, particularly during the holidays.
+Consider highlighting exclusive discounts and prime exclusive discounts on your product pages to attract holiday shoppers.
 There’s always a chance that what worked for you last year will work again.
 But that doesn’t mean there isn’t room for improvement.

 The key elements of successful A+ content are flexibility and creativity.
-The holidays are about having fun, not necessarily about maximizing sales (although that should never be ignored!
+The holidays are about having fun, not necessarily about maximizing sales (although that should never be ignored!).
+Use your A+ content to promote great deals and lightning deals to create urgency and stand out.
 Be original.
 Be daring.
 Be adaptive.
 But above all, don’t stress yourself too much.

 A woman's hands wrapping a Christmas gift